-Regarding the guarantees, the Chilean Civil Code provides that assignment of credits encompasses assignment of guarantees securing the same, by operation of law.
+Regarding the guarantees, the Chilean Civil Code provides that assignment of credits encompasses assignment of guarantees securing the same, by virtue of the law.

-In all such cases, if there is a foreign lender lending to a Chilean, the changes must be reported to the Central Bank of Chile.
+In all such cases, if there is a foreign lender lending to a Chilean entity, these international transfers must be reported to the Central Bank of Chile for statistical and monetary purposes.

-Withholding, Stamp and Other Taxes; 6 Notarial and Other Costs
+6 Withholding, Stamp and Other Taxes; Notarial and Other Costs

-6.1 Are there any requirements to deduct or withhold tax from (a) interest payable on loans made to domestic or foreign lenders, or (b) the proceeds of a claim under a guarantee or the proceeds of enforcing security?
+- 6.1 Are there any requirements to deduct or withhold tax from (a) interest payable on loans made to domestic or foreign lenders, or (b) the proceeds of a claim under a guarantee or the proceeds of enforcing security? - (a) As a general rule, interest paid by Chilean taxpayers to foreign lenders is subject to a 35% withholding tax.

-- (a) As a general rule, interest paid by Chilean taxpayers to foreign lenders is subject to a 35% withholding tax.
-However, a reduced 4% tax rate is applicable to certain interest payments (see question 6.2).
+- However, a reduced 4% tax rate is applicable to certain interest payments (see question 6.2).
 The above is notwithstanding the existence of double taxation treaties.
-The payment of interest by Chilean taxpayers to domestic lenders is not subject to withholding tax. - Payments of interest abroad upon enforcement of a guarantee could be subject to withholding tax depending on the reimbursement rights that the guarantor has against the main obligor.
+The payment of interest by Chilean taxpayers to domestic lenders is not subject to withholding tax. - (b) Payments of interest abroad upon enforcement of a guarantee could be subject to withholding tax depending on the reimbursement rights that the guarantor has against the main obligor.